THE INDEPENDENT VOTING SYSTEM

 - Ballot preliminaries:

-- Anyone who is legally eligible to hold the office can enter the race.
+- Anyone who will be legally eligible to hold the office on the day the term of office begins can

 - There shall be no primary election.

-- Any party with interest can add a referendum, or add a choice to an existing referendum.
+- Anyone with interest can add a referendum, or add a choice to an existing referendum.

 - The filing fee for a candidacy or referendum shall be less than a day's minimum wage.